almosr/android-svg-code-render/README.md

 * **outputfile.java** (optional) - output file path/name (default: "VectorRender_*inputfilename*")
 * **template file** (optional) - template Java source file which will be used for generating the output (default: built-in template)

-In the current release the argument parsing is rather rudamentary, if you want to specify an optional argument then you have to specify the arguments before that desired one.
+In the current release the argument parsing is rather rudimentary, if you want to specify an optional argument then you have to specify all the arguments before that desired one.
 The order of the arguments cannot change.
+(See issue #55.)

 ### Output file

-The output will be a Java source file which can be used directly in your Android app without any additional library and without the source SVG file itself.
+The output will be a Java source file which can be used directly in your Android app without any additional library and without the original source SVG file itself.
 The file contains only the relevant operations which are necessary for drawing the SVG file to a Canvas object.
+(More or less, some optimizations are still needed, see issue #57.)
 In the built-in template there will be one static method, called `render`.
 It takes three arguments: the target canvas, the width and the height of the output (bounding box) in pixels.

 ### Template file